miyagawa/plack-handbook/en/08_adapting_web_frameworks_to_psgi.md

 ## Day 8: Adapting web frameworks to PSGI

-The biggest benefit of PSGI for web application framework developers is that once you adapt your framework to run on PSGI you catn forget and throw away everything else that you needed to deal with too, say, handle the differences between a bunch of FastCGI servers.
+The biggest benefit of PSGI for web application framework developers is that once you adapt your framework to run on PSGI you can forget and throw away everything else that you needed to deal with to, say, handle the differences between a bunch of FastCGI servers.

-Similarly, if you have a large scale web application, open source or proprietary, you probably have your own web application framework (or a base class or whatever).
+Similarly, if you have a large scale web application, open source or proprietary, you probably have your own web application framework (or a base class or the like).

-Today's entry discusses how to convert existing web application framework to the PSGI interface.
+Today's entry discusses how to convert existing web application frameworks to the PSGI interface.

 ### CGI.pm based framework